raul23/interactive-organizer/README.rst

 """"""""""""""""""""""
 Open file in external viewer
 """"""""""""""""""""""""""""
-By pressing the key 'o' or ``Enter`` will open the given document in an external program which is the default one used by the OS for this particular file type.
+Pressing the key 'o' or ``Enter`` will open the given document in an external program which is the default one used by the OS for this particular file type.
 On Linux, this program is called upon by ``xdg-open`` and on macOS, it is done by ``open``.